-2. Applications for withdrawal from the Sick Leave Bank shall be made to the Sick Leave Bank Committee (the "Committee"), appointed by the BIEA which shall be selected at the beginning of each school year.
+- 2. Applications for withdrawal from the Sick Leave Bank shall be made to the Sick Leave Bank Committee (the "Committee"), appointed by the BIEA which shall be selected at the beginning of each school year.
 The Committee shall be responsible for authenticating the claim as well as the eligibility of the teachers to withdraw from the Sick Leave Bank according to the eligibility criteria set forth herein.
-The Committee shall not have authority to grant leave days from the Sick Leave and for any purpose or under any other criteria than as specified in Article VIII, Section A. Copies of the Committee's decisions on applications shall be forwarded to the Principal for approval.
+The Committee shall not have authority to grant leave days from the Sick Leave and for any purpose or under any other criteria than as specified in Article VIII, Section A. Copies of the Committee's decisions on applications shall be forwarded to the Principal for approval. - 3.
+If the Sick Leave Bank becomes depleted during the school year, the Committee may invite teachers to voluntarily contribute sick days to the bank from their annual allotment.